cmbrandt/cxx-fundamentals/2_gof_design_patterns.md

 * AKA:  Virtual Constructor, Factory Pattern, Virtual Factory, Creation Method

 ### Purpose:
-To provide an API for creating an object, where the factory method detemrines the exact class of the object that will be created
+To provide an API for creating an object, where the factory method determines the exact class of the object that will be created

 ### Structure: